ccyssn/ccyssn/README.md

 # <div align="left">  AAYAAN KHURᔕHEED
 Hailing from the breathtaking landscapes of Kashmir, I harbor a profound interest in Cyber-Security and a keen fascination for Artificial Intelligence.
-As I traverse the digital realm, my mission is to strengthen our online fortifications and unravel the mysteries of Cyber-Security, all while delving into the captivating world of AI. <br>
+As I traverse the digital realm, my mission is to strengthen our online fortifications and unravel the mysteries of Cyber-Security, all while delving into the captivating world of Artificial Intelligence. <br>

 ## Skills 🗡